Tornadoes of 2010: November 29–30

 An intense storm system impacted the Deep South on November 29.
 A few supercells developed in the warm sector, with some producing tornadoes.
 The first significant tornado of the outbreak was a low-end EF4 tornado that touched down west-southwest of Atlanta, Louisiana.
 Soon after touchdown, the tornado crossed Gum Springs Rd where it intensified to low-end EF4 strength, sweeping away a large two-story mansion off its foundation.
 Peak wind speeds at this location were estimated to be 170 mph.
 As it continued northeast, it weakened producing mainly EF0 damage before lifting north-northwest of Winnfield.
 Surprisingly, nobody was injured by this tornado.
-A few hours later, a strong EF2 tornado touched down southwest of Yazoo City, Mississippi significantly damaging trees and homes.
+A few hours later, a strong EF2 tornado touched down southwest of Yazoo City, Mississippi, significantly damaging trees and homes.
 Another strong tornado touched down in downtown Yazoo City being rated a low-end EF2 with peak wind speeds of 115 mph.

 Southwest of Kosciusko, Mississippi, an intense EF3 tornado touched down destroying numerous mobile homes.
 Six injuries were associated with this tornado.
 Soon after that, another significant tornado touched down and moved through downtown Starkville being rated EF2.
 Many homes sustained significant damage and fifteen people were injured.
-Another EF2 tornado briefly touched down northeast of Aberdeen, Mississippi damaging trees and homes.
+Another EF2 tornado briefly touched down northeast of Aberdeen, Mississippi, damaging trees and homes.
 A tornado passed near Raleigh damaging trees and homes as well.
-The last significant tornado of the outbreak northeast of Lawrenceville, Georgia on November 30th, significantly damaging trees and homes.
+The last significant tornado of the outbreak northeast of Lawrenceville, Georgia, on November 30, significantly damaging trees and homes.
 In total, 32 tornadoes touched down overall with a total of 32 injuries.
+Two non-tornadic fatalities occurred as a result of the severe weather: in both cases, a tree fell on a vehicle, with one instance being in West Milford, New Jersey and the other in Gwinnett County, Georgia.